OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/owaspaimodelv1.png?raw=true"/>

 **General controls:**
-* PROGRAM.
+* SECPROGRAM.
 Make data science activities part of the secure software development program e.g. 27001 control 5.1 Policies for information security and 27001 control 5.10 Acceptable use of information and other associated assets.
 See [OpenCRE](https://www.opencre.org/cre/261-010)
-* EDUCATE.
+* SECEDUCATE.
 Educate data scientists and development teams on model attacks
   e.g. 27001 Control 6.3 Awareness training (particularity: training material needs to cover AI security threats and controls)
 * DISCRETE.
 Minimize access to technical details to prevent attacker reconnaissance
   E.g. be careful with publishing technical articles on your solution.
+* DATAMINIMIZE.
+Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.

 Note: For any controls in this document: *vulnerabilities* occur when controls are missing.